luigisaetta/nlp-qa-italian/README.md

 ## Metrics.

-With 2 epochs these are the result obtained so far:
+With 2 epochs these are the results obtained so far:

 | Metric | Value |
 |--------|-------|